wangj19/wangj19/README.md

 ## Hi there 👋

+### This is Jiadi Wang, a graduate student of the Viterbi School of Engineering of USC, majoring in Applied Data Science.
+### I graduated From Rose-Hulman Institute of Technology in 2022, double majoring in Computer Science and Data Science.

+- 🔭 I’m currently working on ... this summer

 <!--
 **wangj19/wangj19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.